Jilissa Zoltko Lounges In Bed Wearing A Skimpy Lingerie Set

 She appeared to enhance her beauty with a dewy foundation, darkened eyebrows, several coats of black mascara on her upper and lower lids, as well as a hint of blush, and glowing highlighter.
 To complete her glam look, she applied some pink lip gloss on her lips.
 To keep the focus solely on her new intimate set, she decided to wear minimal jewelry.
 She sported a gold pendant necklace, a bangle, and a ring.
 She left her blond locks down and styled in soft waves.

-Jilissa opted to use emoji in the caption, instead of words.
+Jilissa opted to use emoji in the caption.
 She also made sure to tag Lounge Underwear in both the post and the picture.

 The newest upload proved to be a hit with Jilissa’s avid admirers.
 After being published, the post gained more than 30,400 likes and over 350 comments.
 Many of her social media fans took to the comments to shower her with compliments.
 Most of them told her how beautiful she looked, while some followers raved about her flawless skin and body.